Asthma is a long-term disease that has no cure. The goal of asthma treatment is to control the disease. Good asthma control will:

 Older adults may develop weak bones from using inhaled corticosteroids, especially at high doses.
 Talk with your doctor about taking calcium and vitamin D pills, as well as other ways to help keep your bones strong.

 Pregnant women who have asthma need to control the disease to ensure a good supply of oxygen to their babies.
-Poor asthma control increases the risk that a baby will be born early and have a low birth weight.
-Poor asthma control can even risk the baby's life.
+Poor asthma control increases the risk of preeclampsia, a condition in which a pregnant woman develops high blood pressure and protein in the urine.
+Poor asthma control also increases the risk that a baby will be born early and have a low birth weight.

 Studies show that it's safer to take asthma medicines while pregnant than to risk having an asthma attack.